Startup Canada Kicks Off National Entrepreneurship Tour in Halifax, NS

 Other sponsors include Microsoft, Artik, Kick Ass Media, PubliAir, the Association of University Research Parks Canada, the Canadian Association of Business Incubation, the Evidence Network, Francis Moran & Associates, FreshBooks, MSBi Valorisation, NextMTL, the Ottawa Technology Transfer Network, Podio, Backbone Magazine, Hootsuite, ITWorld Canada, Paper.li, Sprouter, and Techvibes.

 Today’s kick-off ceremony will be followed by Startup Canada’s inaugural Town Hall facilitated by Andrea Mandel-Campbell, author, journalist, former Business News Network anchor, and a Startup Canada Board member.
 Tomorrow, the Startup Canada crew will travel to Truro, NS for three events, including another Town Hall.
-A full schedule of the week’s events and complete national tour is posted on the Startup Canada website – www.startupcan.ca/tour.
+A full schedule of the week’s events and the complete national tour is posted on the Startup Canada website – www.startupcan.ca/tour (link no longer available).

 About Startup Canada